marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on completing devchallenges on devchallenges.io
+- 🌱 I practice learning frontend development with the Angular framework
-- 🌱 I’m currently learning frontend development with Angular
+- 🔭 I’m currently working on web developer challenges from devchallenges.io
-- 📫 How to reach me: marvinrusinek@gmail.com
+- 📫 Feel free to reach me at marvinrusinek@gmail.com